SarahAmel/teamplayer/README.md

 # Description

-This app runs in the browser and lineaments dynamically updated HTML and designed eloquently by CSS.Powered by js,
+This app runs in the browser and lineaments dynamically updated HTML and designed eloquently by CSS.Powered by js.

 # Navigation
 IVEN a command-line application that accepts user input